 Because bots use the same user interface that humans do, businesses don’t need to spend extra time or money to integrate RPA with the rest of their ecosystem.

-There are three major differences between RPA and MFT:
+There are three major differences between RPA and managed file transfer (MFT):

 - Use Cases